-(Sister Jacinta Powers completed her ministry at the Church Health Center in 2016.
-She recently completed serving immigrants at the Mexican border and is preparing for her next ministry.)
+Sister Jacinta Powers completed her ministry at the Church Health Center in 2016.
+She is now director of nursing at Saint Joseph Villa at Maple Mount.

 When people talk about Sister Jacinta Powers, they may mention her sense of humor, her desire to keep learning, or her skills as a nurse.
 But everyone mentions her love of ministering to the poor.

 “She gets her joy in service, it’s what excites her,” said Ursuline Associate Martha House, who has accompanied Sister Jacinta on several mission trips abroad.
 “Some people like to vacation, but her joy comes in service.”

 “Her intensity and love for the poor, her insights and intelligent searching for the truth, and her precious sense of humor are great gifts to me and to our Ursuline community,” said Sister Rosemary Keough, who taught Sister Jacinta in high school and ministered with her in Chile.

 “Serving the poor has always been part of me,” Sister Jacinta said.
 “It’s been a process.
 Where does Jesus call my gifts to?
 I’ve been really blessed with education and a love of hands-on nursing,” she said.
 “Where God wants you is where passion and need intersect.
 I’m always happy serving the poor.”

 For the past year and a half, Sister Jacinta has been serving the working poor as a registered nurse at the Church Health Center in Memphis, Tenn., after returning from a full-time Ursuline ministry in Mandeville, Jamaica.
 The center calls on the aid of churches and the medical community to offer care and wellness education for those who do not have insurance.